K8rly/GoVote/README.md

 #### Questions We Hope to Answer with the Data

  - What generational group is more likely to vote?
- - What zip code is more likely to vote?
+ - What geographical area has a higher percentage of voters?
- - What geographical area has a higher percentage of voters/highest number of boomers, gen z, etc
+ - What geographical areas has the highest number of boomers, gen z, etc?
- - **Prediction: Which age groups/zip codes are more likely to vote Republican or Democrat?
+ - Which age groups/zip codes are more likely to vote in the 2020 election?
  - How many members of NOPARTY voted vs did not vote?

  - Median Birth year of registered voters by zip code for Cuyahoga County, Ohio
- - Voting percentage by zip code for registered voters as of October 5th 2020
+ - Voting percentage by zip code for registered voters as of October 5th, 2020
  - Counts of party within each Generational Group

 ### Technologies, Languages, Tools, and Algorithms Used throughout the Project